WiiUGamerJ/Dance-Launcher/README.md

 </details>

 # Launch date
-### There is no ETA available for the launch date and files of the GoDance Engine.
+### There is no ETA available for the launch date and files of the Dance Launcher.